December 14, 2022

 Start loading the content pack by connecting your Project Online account through Power BI.
-Once the content pack is loaded, you can begin interacting with any of the outs of box content such as the dashboard, reports, or asking a question of your data.
+Once the content pack is loaded, you can begin interacting with any of the outs of box content such as the dashboard, reports, or asking a question about your data.
 Clicking on the tiles will drill into the four pages of reports built on top of the data set.
 The top left tile shows a breakdown of work by project and selecting the tile will bring you to the Portfolio Status report.
 You can hover over any of the visualizations to see additional details about that specific data point.
 You can also leverage the filters in the report by opening the filter pane on the right.

 Navigate between the report pages using the named tabs at the bottom.
 PMs can also switch to Edit Mode, to view all the tables and fields that are included in the dataset.
 For example, on the Risk pages, you can add filters, rearrange or modify existing visuals, and create new visualizations — the highlighted tables in the Fields list show where the fields come for a specific visual.

 After you initially import the data, the dashboard, reports, and data set will continue to update daily.
 You can control the refresh schedule on the data set as well.
 The Project Online content pack for Power BI helps you monitor and explore your project data with an initial set of metrics and reports that can be customized for your scenario.

 Real-time Dashboards on Streaming Data in Power BI